 Welcome, sophomores in the Class of 2023!
 The Sophomore Plan is a year-long invitation for you to reflect on your progress so far, develop some goals and set some priorities for the rest of your time at Bryn Mawr.

 Basic information is here but the real hub for sophomore planning is in Moodle.
 You are all enrolled in the Sophomore Plan Class of 2023 course.
 (This replaces the Dean's Office Advising Class of 2023 site.)
 Star the course so you'll see it with your current schedule.

 The Dean's Office provides both individual and group advising to students as they embark upon their Sophomore Plan.
-Sophomores meet individually with their deans to review progress towards meeting degree requirements, clarify questions, and most importantly think through their priorities.
+Sophomores may set up meetings with their deans to review progress towards meeting degree requirements, clarify questions, and most importantly think through their priorities.
 Deans and other staff also host a series of conversations in the Fall Semester on topics related to the Sophomore Plan.

 Building on the curricular exploration that began as a first-year student, sophomores will decide on and declare a major field of study.
 Some sophomores may be ready to do this in September, but many more will take longer.
 For many students, exploring and deciding on a minor is also an important part of the sophomore year.

 As Bryn Mawr becomes increasingly familiar, sophomore year marks a natural time to learn about and plan for life beyond Bryn Mawr.
 Students do this in a few ways.